Saturday, June 07, 2014

 THE CHILD’S PLAY FRANCHISE (1988-2013)

-‘Ah, but evil is real; the devil is real but we have God’s protection,’ was the answer.
-Any how, Child’s Play made a huge impression in my country.
+‘Ah, but evil is real; the devil is real, but we have God’s protection,’ was the answer.
+Any, Child’s Play made a huge impression in my country.

-I don’t know people’s opinions about Child’s Play 3 here but my brothers and I didn’t enjoy it as much as we enjoyed 1 & 2.
-We saw there’d been a several year jump since 2; Andy was now a teenager (played by Justin Whalen), people viewing him with suspicion and his mother still at the mental institution.
+I don’t know people’s opinions about Child’s Play 3 here, but my brothers and I didn’t enjoy it as much as we enjoyed 1 & 2.
+We saw there’d been a several-year jump since 2; Andy was now a teenager (played by Justin Whalen), people were viewing him with suspicion, and his mother was still at the mental institution.
 Chucky decides to try his luck on a younger child and kills a few people here and there.
-Andy gets his first kiss and there’s a showdown where Chucky is ripped to shreds.
+Andy gets his first kiss, and there’s a showdown where Chucky is ripped to shreds.
 I don’t know... it just didn’t have what 1 and 2 had, an aura of suspense.

 Bride of Chucky was unexpected and a disappointment.
-Oh there was the violence but it wasn’t as dark as part 1 and 2 and Seed of Chucky was complete rubbish; half the movie was spent guessing if Glen (Chucky & Tiffany’s spawn) was a boy or a girl and the movie, like most horror movies, ended ambiguously.
-I remember thinking if Don Mancini should bring in a new Chucky story, he should at least let Andy be the one to kill Chucky once and for all.
-But with the way Seed of Chucky ended (the human Glen finding his father’s arm in a box); I gave up on the idea.
+Oh, there was the violence, but it wasn’t as dark as parts 1 and 2, and Seed of Chucky was complete rubbish; half the movie was spent guessing if Glen (Chucky & Tiffany’s spawn) was a boy or a girl and the movie, like most horror movies, ended ambiguously.
+I remember thinking that if Don Mancini should bring in a new Chucky story, he should at least let Andy be the one to kill Chucky once and for all.
+But with the way Seed of Chucky ended (the human Glen finding his father’s arm in a box), I gave up on the idea.

-Then came Curse of Chucky; Don Mancini returning his story back to its dark roots.
-The viewers are introduced to Chucky's new main victim Nica (Brad Dourif's real life daughter, Fiona Dourif), got to see an important part of Charles’ past and then... oh joy!!!
-We see grown up Andy at long last (a now 32 year old Alex Vincent) aiming a shotgun at Chucky and saying, ‘Play with this!’ and pulling the trigger.
+Then came Curse of Chucky; Don Mancini returned his story to its dark roots.
+The viewers are introduced to Chucky's new main victim, Nica (Brad Dourif's real-life daughter, Fiona Dourif), who gets to see an important part of Charles’ past and then... oh joy!!!
+We see grown-up Andy at long last (a now 32-year-old Alex Vincent) aiming a shotgun at Chucky and saying, ‘Play with this!’ and pulling the trigger.

 Will there be a new one?
 If so, I hope Andy is in it again; let him be the one to end Chucky’s circle!